Twipped/InterviewThis/InterviewThis.md

 - How old is your codebase?

 - Do you unit test?
-If so, what libraries do you use?
+  - What libraries do you use?
+  - What is your testing methodology?
+(BDD, TDD, Spike & Stabilize, ...)

 - Do you regularly correct technical debt?